Softpanorama

 Still some centralization of job control across multiple servers is very beneficial.
 There should be some messaging (event) mechanism that create the console were you can see "the whole picture".
 Also a central console is badly needed to view and correlate the events that happened on various job streams if there are many of them.
 The possibility to cancel/reschedule jobs from central server is also very beneficial -- but it can be implemented via ssh.

-Again, I would like to stress that for small companies a modest multi-server central scheduling functionality it is not difficult to achieve using classic Unix tools.
+Again, I would like to stress that for small companies a modest multi-server central scheduling functionality it is not difficult to achieve using classic Unix tools and any suitable HPC scheduler such as Son of Grid Engine, Torque, Slurm, etc

-The key problem is that in large organizations traditionally scheduling of jobs is the domain of so called "operations manager", the person who often has "mainframe" roots and who manages data center operators which provide 24x7 coverage working in three shifts.
-Often this staff, especially on night shifts, is not very technical and need crutches to modify scheduling or resolve some problem.
+But in large organizations traditionally scheduling of jobs is the domain of so called "operations manager", the person who often has "mainframe" roots and who manages data center operators which provide 24x7 coverage.
+With operators typically working in three shifts (sometimes in 2 shifts and the first shift is covered by sysadmin group).
+Often this staff, especially on night shifts, is not very technical and need crutches to modify scheduling or resolve even minor problem (typically backup problems).
 If we assume that you can hire five less technically savvy operators with just basic Windows skills and networking (on the level of A+ certification) and save $20K a year for each in salary, $60K a year maintenance payment (which among other things provide 24x7 coverage from the vendor) for a complex "fool proof" enterprise scheduler leaves you with some money for the capitalization costs.
 Assuming five year amortization period to break even, the initial license can cost as much as $200K (5*20*5-60*5=200).
+The key problem here is how not to fall for a flashy brand name and get a lemon.

 While many operators have rudimentary Linux skills, learning enterprise flavors of Unix is generally anathema to a typical datacenter operator.
-At the same time typical datacenter represents a complex mixture of networking equipment (often from several vendors such as Nortel and Cisco) and Windows and Unix servers.
-The latter often belong to several (from two to five) distinct Unix flavors.
+At the same time typical datacenter represents a complex mixture of networking equipment (often from several vendors such as Nortel and Cisco) and Windows, Linux and "legacy" Unix servers.
+The latter often belong to several (from two to five) distinct Unix flavors, which are often the result of previous acquisitions.
 Full Unix stack that includes servers running Suse, Red Hat, AIX, HP-UX and Solaris is not that uncommon, especially for enterprises engaged in frequent acquisitions/divestitures.
+And it is far beyond human capabilities to comprehend.

 This situation created a cottage industry serving to the need of those people using nice graphical interface and ad-hoc "scheduling constrains" languages.
-While from pure technical standpoint 80% of functionality of this "super-duper" schedulers is just a waist of money and "reinventing the wheel" in comparison with using regular scripting language, or extending database functionality for scheduling tasks (like was done in Oracle Scheduler).
+From pure technical standpoint 80% of functionality of those "super-duper" schedulers is just a waist of money and "reinventing the wheel" in comparison with using regular scripting language, or extending database functionality for scheduling tasks (like it was done in Oracle Scheduler).
 But as we demonstrated technical issues is only part of the picture.
-Convenience of some operations (viewing jobs reports, rescheduling failed jobs, nice messaging console, etc) also have value.
+Convenience of some operations (viewing jobs reports, viewing output of jobs rescheduling failed jobs, nice messaging console, etc) also have great value.

-Generally enterprise schedulers are just one example of the complexity of modern IT environment which has its own set of irrationalities not that different from the situation in Alice in Wonderland which remains the best guide into datacenter psychology ;-).
+Generally enterprise schedulers are just one example of the complexity of modern IT environment which has its own set of irrationalities, not that different from the situation in Alice in Wonderland which remains the best guide into datacenter psychology ;-).
+Often you need to run fast just to stay in the same place.
+And Red Queen hypothesis (which is not related to Alice in Wonderland ) is also applicable:

 Typical set of features